kenwer/pam-analyzer/README.md

 All settings are saved automatically to the `pam-analyzer.toml` file inside the project folder.

 ### Campaigns
 Create and manage the campaigns that belong to this project.
-The panel on the left shows a list of all discovered campaigns.
-If no campaign is selected a project-wide summary is shown on the right.
+The panel on the left shows a list of all discovered campaigns. **When no campaign is selected**, a project-wide overview is shown on the right, displaying total campaigns, ARUs, recordings, disk usage, and date range.
 Clicking a campaign opens its settings where you can:

 - **Create** a new campaign using the `+` button.
 Each campaign must be configured with a species filter:
   - **Location mode**: specify a lat/lon on a map or enter coordinates manually; BirdNET derives the species list from this location.
 Here you can also add species you want to have always included when feeding the detection models.